Digital Camera World Verdict

 Obviously the most exciting feature for most people considering this camera is the open gate video.
 This records footage using the entirety of the 3:2 sensor, giving you the flexibility in post to output it in whatever format you or your clients require – whether that’s 16:9 for YouTube, 9:16 for social media, 1:1 for adverts and so on.

-Up until now this has been the calling card of Panasonic cameras – and has been reason enough for many people to jump to the Lumix system on its own.
+Up until now this has been the calling card of Panasonic cameras (and Fujifilm, if you don't mind APS-C) – and has been reason enough for some people to jump to the Lumix system.
 Now that Canon has adopted the technology, it’s going to be a major drawing card for the C50.
+However, a word of warning if you're not used to shooting open gate: it is not for the faint-hearted, especially at 7K.

-A feature I'm already a bit in love with is simultaneous shooting mode, which captures 4K horizontal video to the CFexpress card while recording 2K vertical video to the SD.
-You can't shoot in RAW in this mode, but I think it's a brilliant idea for those who want to capture vertical video to quickly throw up on socials without having to go through a second output pass.
+A feature I'm a bit in love with is simultaneous shooting mode, which captures 4K horizontal video to the CFexpress card while recording 2K vertical video to the SD.
+You can't shoot in RAW, and it's not an open gate mode (working instead from a 17:9 crop) but it's an absolutely brilliant idea for those who want to capture vertical video to quickly throw up on socials without having to go through a second output pass.

 In addition to full-frame open gate, the sensor supports standard full-frame shooting along with Super 35 and Super 16.
 As usual, this makes the C50 a compelling option for existing Cinema EOS users as the footage cuts seamlessly with Super 35 cameras like the C70.

-Speaking of the sensor, it’s a completely new one that’s been designed specifically for this camera.
-While it’s not a stacked design, its readout speed is fast enough for the camera to eschew a mechanical shutter entirely.
-This is evidenced both by the video framerates, which go up to full-width 4K 120p and 2K 180p in HFR mode, as well as the 40fps continuous shooting offered in stills mode.
+Speaking of the sensor, it’s a completely new one – and Canon's first full-frame 32MP design.
+While it’s not a stacked design, its readout speed is fast enough to eschew a mechanical shutter entirely.
+This is evidenced both by the video framerates, which go up to full-width 4K 120p and 2K 180p in HFR mode, as well as the 40fps burst shooting for stills.

-It feels that stills mode will be widely overlooked on this camera, given its video-first nature, but it would be a mistake to do so.
-This is still a hybrid camera that, like the R5C, offers dual menu systems – flick the power switch left to Photo, the C50 boots up with the standard EOS photographic interface; flick it right to Video and it powers up with Cinema EOS layout and menus.
+Stills will be widely overlooked on this camera, even though this is still a hybrid camera that like the R5C offers dual menu systems – flick the power switch left to Photo, the C50 boots up with the standard EOS interface; flick it right to Video and it powers up with Cinema EOS layout and menus.

 Professional use really is the key, here, particularly when it comes to connectivity.
 In a big step up from the R5C, the Canon EOS C50 features a full-size HDMI port in addition to two full-size XLRs (on the handle) to take advantage of the four-channel audio, along with a DIN timecode (DIN) port.